-- Latency is the time between an event and the system's reaction to it. - We want to minimize latencies - For different applications, different latencies are required. - 10 ms might be barely enough (probably a dedicated system) 500 ms might be enough (we could use an external kornel) • 10 ms might be barely enough (probably a - kernel)
+- Latency is the time between an event and the system's reaction to it. - We want to minimize latencies - For different applications, different latencies are required. - 10 ms might be barely enough (probably a dedicated system) - 500 ms might be enough (we could use an external kernel)